The Brunel Trophy 2019

-2: Jason Champion, Tom Chapman, Jim Green, Rufus Rozelaar, Ed Turner, Tony Walters, Jordan White.
+2: Ian Anderson, Simon Baker, Jason Champion, Tom Chapman, Jim Green, Cecilia Sparke.

-1: Ian Anderson, Giles Ashton, John Chester, Anna Clarke, Derek Clew, John Curran, Marcus Evans, Miles Farren, Frank Jones, Mike Kleinsteuber, Jerry Limb, Mandy Macdonald, Chris Rogers, Hugh Swann.
+1: Giles Ashton, Cliff Blofield, John Chester, Anna Clarke, Derek Clew, John Curran, Marcus Evans, Miles Farren, Frank Jones, Mike Kleinsteuber, Jerry Limb, Fred North, Steffen Nowak, Jysen Quah, Hugh Swann.

 The qualification process for the 2019 tournament